atbcb/usab-uswds/_staff/edson-carneiro.md

 office: Office of Information Technology
 agency: ""
 ---
-Edson Carneiro serves as IT Specialist in the Office of Administration at the Access Board.
+Edson Carneiro serves as IT Specialist in the Office of Information Technology at the Access Board.